Putin to mark Victory Day as Russia presses Ukraine assault | Science-Environment

 South of Kharkiv, in Dnipropetrovsk province, the governor said a 12-year-old boy was killed by a cluster munition that he found after a Russian attack.
 An international treaty bans the use of such explosives, but neither Russia nor Ukraine has signed the agreement.

-"This war is treacherous," the governor, Valentyn Reznichenko, wrote on social media.
+"This war is treacherous," Gov. Valentyn Reznichenko wrote on social media.
 "It is near, even when it is invisible."
-As Victory Day neared and the spotlight turned to Putin, Western leaders showed new signs of support for Ukraine.
+As Victory Day turned attention toward Putin, Western leaders showed new signs of support for Ukraine.

-The United States also announced new sanctions against Russia, cutting off Western advertising from Russia's three biggest TV stations, banning US accounting and consulting firms from providing services, and cutting off Russia's industrial sector from wood products, industrial engines, boilers, and bulldozers.
+The United States announced other new sanctions, cutting off Western advertising from Russia's three biggest TV stations, banning U.S. accounting and consulting firms from providing services, and cutting off Russia's industrial sector from wood products, industrial engines, boilers, and bulldozers.

-US first lady Jill Biden met with her Ukrainian counterpart.
+U.S. first lady Jill Biden met with her Ukrainian counterpart.
 Canadian Prime Minister Justin Trudeau raised his country's flag at its embassy in Kyiv.
 And U2's Bono, alongside bandmate The Edge, performed in a Kyiv subway station that had been used as a bomb shelter, singing the 1960s song "Stand by Me."
-The acting US ambassador to Ukraine, Kristina Kvien, posted a picture of herself at the American Embassy and described plans for the eventual US return to the Ukrainian capital after Moscow's forces abandoned their effort to storm Kyiv weeks ago and began focusing on the capture of the Donbas.
+The acting U.S. ambassador to Ukraine, Kristina Kvien, posted a picture of herself at the American Embassy and described plans for the eventual U.S. return to the Ukrainian capital after Moscow's forces abandoned their effort to storm Kyiv weeks ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)